19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Disciplines/Spellcasting Disciplines.md

 ### Intelligence

 The [Intelligence Discipline](Intelligence%20Discipline.md) lets the PC use [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) for [Spells](../Spells.md).
+(Starts with 2 [Spell Domains](../../Spells/Spell%20Domains/Spell%20Domains.md))
 *The [Arcane Guild](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Arcane%20Guild.md) of the Mithrinian Empire follows this discipline*

 ### Wisdom

 The [Wisdom Discipline](Wisdom%20Discipline.md) lets the PC use [Wisdom](../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) for [Spells](../Spells.md).
+(Starts with 1 [Spell Domain](../../Spells/Spell%20Domains/Spell%20Domains.md))
 *Most [Temples](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Holy%20Temple.md) in Mithrinia follow this discipline*

 ## Charisma

+The [Charisma Discipline](Charisma%20Discipline.md) lets the PC use [Charisma](../../../Player%20Characters/The%20Ability%20Scores/Charisma.md) for [Spells](../Spells.md).
+(Starts with 1 [Spell Domain](../../Spells/Spell%20Domains/Spell%20Domains.md))
+*A few [Temples](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Holy%20Temple.md) across Mithrinia follow this discipline*

 ## Learning New Disciplines

-PCs can choose a discipline at [New Player Character Creation](../../../Character%20Creation/New%20Player%20Character%20Creation.md).
+PCs that choose ***Caster*** can learn one *Discipline* at [New Player Character Creation](../../../Character%20Creation/New%20Player%20Character%20Creation.md).

-A PC can change their discipline or learn a new discipline over [Downtime](../../../Player%20Characters/Derived%20Statistics/Level.md#Downtime) by visiting a [Temple](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Holy%20Temple.md) or [Arcane Guild](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Arcane%20Guild.md) that follows a different discipline.
-This can only be done when the PC [Levels Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), and they will need to pay for initiation & training (500 coins).
+A PC can learn a new *Discipline* over [Downtime](../../../Player%20Characters/Derived%20Statistics/Level.md#Downtime) by visiting a [Temple](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Holy%20Temple.md) or [Arcane Guild](../../../Resources%20for%20GMs/Economy/Price%20Subtables/Arcane%20Guild.md) that follows a different discipline.

+This can only be done when the PC [Levels Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), they will need to pay for initiation & training (500 coins), and they need to have the relevant [Ability Score](../../../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md) be at least 3.